-Field Judge and Side Judge: Starting position is on Team R's restraining line on your sideline.
+Field Judge and Side Judge: Starting position is on Team R's restraining line on the sideline you are working for the half.
 Assist in aligning Team R, but it is not necessary to run on to the field to do so.
-Count Team K's players together with the Umpire.
 Be aware of encroachment by Team R.

 Observe the kick and know if it touched the ground initially.
 Be alert for an illegal pop-up kick.
 On a normal kick, move up field along the sideline toward Team R's goal line with a purpose but no more than 8 to 10 yards.
 On shorter kicks, assist in observing early blocking by Team K. As the return develops, maintain a cushion in advance of the run at all times.
-You are responsible for Team K's goal line and end line, and for forward progress inside Team K's 2-yard line.
+You are responsible for Team K's goal line, endline, and forward progress inside Team K's 2-yard line.